In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 The main thing to remember is that alcohol that can be safely consumed falls into just two main categories; distilled alcohol that includes most liquors and spirits, and fermented alcohol that includes beers, wines, and ciders.

-Distillation is the process of taking a liquid, turning it into a vapor, and then back into a liquid once again.
+Distillation is the process of taking a liquid, turning it into a vapour, and then back into a liquid once again.

 Distilled alcoholic drinks begin with a fermented substance first, however, the fermentation process can only bring alcoholic content in a beverage to approximately 15%, where the distillation process can then take effect to boost the alcohol content even higher.